Business Cases for IoT

 Reputation Protection

-You’ve spent considerable time and money building your brand and securing your place in your industry.
-So, your reputation can make or break your company and greatly affect your bottom line and how people view your brand.
+You’ve likely spent considerable time and money building your brand and securing your place in your industry.
+So ,your reputation can make or break your company and greatly affect your bottom line and how people view your brand.
 Legal compliance is just as much about protecting your brand as it is about avoiding penalties.
 Creative IoT solutions can be used to protect and enhance your brand.
 Examples such as proactive measurement of CO2 emissions and energy consumption, along with the documented measurement of reductions based on improvements, can lead to high value messaging that differentiates you from the competition.
-Over a series of articles, we’ll discuss the 10 listed IoT business paradigms, examples and ideas for additional implementations.